tycheng-sunny/ProgNum2026-AstroGame/README.md

 This repository is a project as part of the first-year programming course for Astronomy major.
 It features a collection of games developed by amazing first-year students at the [Kapteyn Astronomical Institute](https://www.rug.nl/research/kapteyn/?lang=en), University of Groningen (Netherlands).
 A full list of these creators is provided at the bottom of the page.

 Please note that some games may take a little time to load.
-In addition, a few games may unintentionally close the launcher when the game ends due to the way they were programmed.
-If this happens, simply run the launcher again to continue trying other games.
+In addition, a few games may not close down the game window or unintentionally close the launcher when the game ends, due to the way they were programmed.
+If this happens, simply close down the window manually and/or run the launcher again to continue trying other games.

 Most importantly, please remember that these projects were created as part of a fun first-year assignment.
 We hope you enjoy playing them as much as the students enjoyed creating them! :-)